lessmore92/wp-jalali/readme.txt

 = How can I report bugs or contribute to the plugin?

 All developments are happening on [plugin's github repository](https://github.com/wp-persian/wp-jalali).
 You can use the [Issue Tracker](https://github.com/wp-persian/wp-jalali/issues) to report bugs and issues.
 You can also send your patches using github [Pull Requests](https://help.github.com/articles/using-pull-requests) feature.

 == Screenshots ==

 1. Preview of wp-jalali's Custom Admin Page

 == Changelog ==

+= 6.0.0 =

+* Support PHP > 8

 = 5.0.1 =